 Large Scale Operation

 Suspicion immediately fell on two companies, Fresh Catch in Peterhead and Shetland Catch in Lerwick, due to their finances.
 Both of these companies processed fish that was caught by the pelagic fleet, but they were paying tax on earnings that far exceeded the amount of money they could have made by catching their legitimate quota of fish (2).
 A third company, Alexander Buchan Limited, was under suspicion for alleged irregularities in the way they processed fish.
-Once the investigation was underway accountants soon discovered that Fresh Catch and Shetland Catch both earned of millions of pounds which could not be accounted for through legitimate fishing activity (3), and huge amounts of black fish had been landed at both factories.
-Alexander Buchan also had questions to answer about illegal fish that were landed there.
+Once the investigation was underway accountants soon discovered that Fresh Catch and Shetland Catch both earned millions of pounds which could not be accounted for through legitimate fishing activity (3), and huge amounts of black fish had been landed at both factories.
+Alexander Buchan also had questions to answer about fish landed there.

 Further investigation confirmed that all three companies had been carrying out black fish fraud on an industrial scale.
 The factory owners worked with skippers who took their boats out to sea to fish for mackerel and herring.
 The skippers would falsify their logbooks to conceal the real amount of fish they were catching.
 On returning to port they would offload their catch at the Shetland Catch factory.
 Here the fish would be weighed on rigged scales.
-One computer screen would show the reduced weight of catches to fisheries officers and independent verifiers, while a separate computer system which was hidden in the upper floors of the building would record the true amount of fish that had been caught (2).
+One computer screen would show the reduced weight of catches to fisheries officers and independent verifiers, while a separate computer system which was hidden on the upper floors of the building would record the true amount of fish that had been caught (2).
 A similar system was in place in the Fresh Catch factory (2), which also had a system of secret underground pipes which were used to covertly pump fish into the building (1).
 The third company involved in the scandal, Alexander Buchan Limited, used a different system which added an extra conveyor belt to their processing facilities.
-This allowed up to seventy per cent of their catches to go undeclared (2).
+This allowed up to 70 per cent of their catches to go undeclared (2).

 When the case came to the High Court in Glasgow Lord Justice Turnbull found the seventeen skippers involved guilty.
 He said they had been involved in a “cynical and sophisticated” scheme which had brought “embarrassment and shame” to them and their families.
 He went on to say:

 Some believe the Shetland fishermen were treated harshly.
 Writing in The Shetland Times in March 2012 John Robertson stated that raids had taken place on the Irish pelagic fleet before the Scottish black fish scandal was uncovered.
-In Ireland prosecutions were expected but in the end the only punishment was a reduction in quotas (6), while Leslie Tait, Chairman of the Shetland Fishermen’s Association pointed out that the reduction in the Shetland fleet’s quota would cost them a lot more money than they gained from their illegal activity (6).
-Bertie Armstrong, Chief Executive of the Scottish Fisherman’s Association stressed that the Scottish fishing industry had been reformed following the black fish scandal and was now “squeaky clean” (3).
+In Ireland, prosecutions were expected but in the end, the only punishment was a reduction in quotas (6), while Leslie Tait, Chairman of the Shetland Fishermen’s Association pointed out that the reduction in the Shetland fleet’s quota would cost them a lot more money than they gained from their illegal activity (6).
+Journalist Christopher Brooker, writing in the Telegraph, criticised the use of confiscation orders against fishermen, claiming they are disproportionate and the legislation is designed to take money from drug dealers, gangsters and major criminals (8) Bertie Armstrong, Chief Executive of the Scottish Fisherman’s Association stressed that the Scottish fishing industry had been reformed following the black fish scandal and was now “squeaky clean” (3).

-- Fish Fraud: Black Fish Skippers are Finally Sunk by Their Own Greed – The Scotsman.
+- Brown, C. Fish Fraud: Black Fish Skippers are Finally Sunk by Their Own Greed – The Scotsman, 25/2/2012.

-- Thirteen Shetland Fishermen Fined £470,000 for ‘Cynical and Sophisticated’ Black Fish Scheme – The Shetland Times.
+- Thirteen Shetland Fishermen Fined £470,000 for ‘Cynical and Sophisticated’ Black Fish Scheme – The Shetland Times, 24/2/2012.

-- ‘Black Fish’ Skippers Fined Over £47m Fishing Scam in Shetland – The Daily Record.
+- ‘Black Fish’ Skippers Fined Over £47m Fishing Scam in Shetland – The Daily Record, 24/2/2012.

-- Now We Treat Our Fishermen Like Drug Dealers – The Telegraph.
+- Brooker, C. Now We Treat Our Fishermen Like Drug Dealers – The Telegraph, 4/4/2009.